 3. A new paradigm for protected areas

 Progress in international policy frameworks on protected areas, as described, where IUCN has played a visible and influential role, has led to the emergence of what is commonly referred to as a “new conservation paradigm”.
-In this approach protected areas are not about protecting nature from local people, but are about protecting or restoring people’s sustainable relationships with their environment at local and landscape levels.
-IUCN summarized this shift as follows based on the outcomes of the V World Protected Areas Congress (Borrini-Feyerabend et al, 2004:3):
+In this approach protected areas are not about protecting nature from local people, but are about protecting or restoring people’s sustainable relationships with their environment. .